RH3421/Reducing_NBA_Injuries/README.md

 Author: [Richard Hinds](https://github.com/RH3421)

 ## Background
-Season-ending injuries are some of the most devasting for NBA players.
+Season-ending injuries are some of the most devastating for NBA players.
 Not even a decade ago most of these injuries, including ACL and Achilles tendon ruptures, were nearly always career-ending.
 While medical technology has advanced since then, season-ending injuries are still extremely distressing for players, front office staff, and fans.

 ## Business Problem
 Given the physical, emotional, and financial toll of these injuries, I sought to quantify risk factors and develop a model to identify NBA players at high risk for season-ending injuries.